Mangkunegara II

-Family
+Early life

-Kanjeng Gusti Pangeran Adipati Arya Mangkunegara II came from Prabumijaya I family, born to Crown Prince Arya Prabumijaya I and Princess Alit.
+A source identified him as Raden Mas Slamet, born in 1767.
+He came from Prabumijaya I family, born to Kanjeng Pangeran Harya Prabumijaya I, the heir apparent of Mangkunegaran and Gusti Kanjeng Ratu Alit, a princess of Surakarta.
 He was a grandson of both Mangkunegara I and Pakubuwana III, paternally and maternally respectively.
 This dynasty had a tradition of being strongly militaristic.
 He became Duke in Mangkunegaran, replacing his grandfather who had died in 1795.

-As a youth in the care of his grandfather, Mangkunegara I had been prepared for the succession to the royal throne which had been diverted from his father Crown Prince Arya Prabumijaya I who died before his father Mangkunegara I. Boundary disputes with neighboring areas increased tensions which led to open warfare.
+As a youth in the care of his grandfather, Mangkunegara I had been prepared for the succession to the royal throne which had been diverted from his father, Prince Prabumijaya I who died before his father Mangkunegara I. Boundary disputes with neighboring areas increased tensions which led to open warfare.
 With the experiences of his youth in the direct care of his grandfather, Mangkunegara II subsequently grew to become a leader in the legendary style of his grandfather.
-He was the last ruler of Mangkunegaran from Patrilineal descendant of Mangkunegara I.
+He was the last ruler of Mangkunegaran by patrilineal lineage of Mangkunegara I.